-By definition non-state armed groups require a different approach as compared to measures directed at states perpetrating crimes or failing to protect their own population.
-Mediation and diplomacy, sanctions, referrals to the International Criminal Court and other tools for deterring perpetrators from committing crimes cannot be applied in the same way to violent extremist groups and thus do not have the same impact as they would on a state actor.
+By definition, non-State armed groups require different measures from those directed at States perpetrating crimes or failing to protect their own population.
+Mediation and diplomacy, sanctions, referrals to the International Criminal Court and other tools for deterring perpetrators from committing crimes cannot be applied in the same way to violent extremist groups and thus do not have the same impact as they would on a State actor.

-Nevertheless, while mechanisms for deterrence and punishment of mass atrocity crimes are difficult to impose, states still have options.
-By limiting the access that violent extremists have to weapons and other means of perpetrating crimes, states can utilize existing mechanisms for atrocity prevention.
-This can include implementing procedures for slowing the global flow of arms by ratifying the Arms Trade Treaty.
-Governments can also reinforce arms agreements by imposing countryspecific embargoes and ensuring mass atrocity risk factors are assessed prior to selling arms to countries where they can be deliberately misused, illegally sold on to non-state actors, or may otherwise fall into the "wrong hands."
+Nevertheless, while mechanisms for deterrence and punishment of mass atrocity crimes are difficult to impose, States still have options.
+By limiting the access that violent extremists have to weapons and other means of perpetrating crimes, States can utilize existing mechanisms to prevent atrocities.
+These can include implementing procedures for slowing the global flow of arms by ratifying the Arms Trade Treaty.
+Governments can also reinforce arms agreements by imposing country-specific embargoes and ensuring that mass atrocity risk factors are assessed prior to selling arms to countries where they can be deliberately misused or illegally sold on to non-State actors, or may otherwise fall into the wrong hands.

 Constraining the financing of violent extremist groups is also crucial to reducing their capacity to perpetrate mass atrocity crimes.
-In this context it is essential to reduce the capacity of non-state groups to exploit and illegally trade in natural resources and heritage artifacts.
+In that context, it is essential to reduce the capacity of non-State groups to exploit and illegally trade in natural resources and heritage artefacts.

-In many developing countries border security is weak, sometimes allowing for the movement of arms, illegal resources and members of non-state groups into their countries.
+In many developing countries, border security is weak, sometimes allowing for the movement of arms, illegal resources and members of non-State groups into their territories.
 Security forces are often not sufficiently equipped to deter attacks by violent extremists.
 Countering violent extremism also requires undermining support for networks that armed groups depend upon.
 This can be achieved, in part, through constructive engagement with local communities.

-Finally, some suggested that the Human Rights Council appoint a Special Rapporteur on Countering Violent Extremism.
-The Rapporteur could help develop comprehensive approaches to non-state armed groups, including the need for non-military strategies focused on socio-economic factors that enable non-state armed groups to emerge and proliferate.
-The Rapporteur could also assist in clarifying the distinction between specific acts of terrorism and systematic mass atrocity crimes perpetrated by violent extremist groups.
+Finally, some suggested that the Human Rights Council appoint a special rapporteur on countering violent extremism.
+The rapporteur could help to develop comprehensive approaches to non-State armed groups, including the need for non-military strategies focused on socioeconomic factors that enable non-State armed groups to emerge and proliferate.
+The rapporteur could also assist in clarifying the distinction between specific acts of terrorism and systematic mass atrocity crimes perpetrated by violent extremist groups.

-Crimes perpetrated by non-state actors are a global issue and require a coordinated international strategy to address the challenges they pose.
-This has to be more than a military strategy and must include a multi-faceted approach that addresses socio-economic gaps.
-This approach should involve the constructive management of diversity through structural reforms aimed at ending discrimination, minimizing disparities and promoting equality and inclusiveness among different ethnic and religious groups.
-Preventing atrocities perpetrated by non-state armed groups also involves preventing these groups from recruiting new members.
-This applies to both the radicalization of potential supporters into a local nonstate armed group as well as the rise in foreign fighters joining such groups.
-In this context, education aimed at promoting social cohesion and highlighting the importance of diversity within society, is a key tool in preventing the growth of violent extremism.
+Crimes perpetrated by non-State actors are a global issue and require a coordinated international strategy to address the challenges they pose.
+This has to be more than a military strategy and must include a multifaceted approach that addresses socioeconomic gaps.
+The approach should also involve the constructive management of diversity through structural reforms aimed at ending discrimination, minimizing disparities and promoting equality and inclusiveness among different ethnic and religious groups.

+Preventing radicalization

+Preventing atrocities perpetrated by non-State armed groups also involves preventing those groups from recruiting new members.
+This applies to both the radicalization of potential supporters into a local non-State armed group and the rise in foreign fighters joining such groups.
+In this context, education aimed at promoting social cohesion and highlighting the importance of diversity within society is a key tool in preventing the growth of violent extremism.

-States must address the underlying socio-economic grievances that can sometimes cause individuals to turn to such armed groups.
-In order for states to develop strategies for addressing violent extremists' actions, they must understand the root causes of conflict both domestically and internationally.
-One way to better identify these causes is to increase meaningful contacts between government and civil society, helping to separate violent extremist groups from their claimed constituency.
+States must address the underlying socioeconomic grievances that can sometimes cause individuals to turn to such armed groups.
+In order for States to develop strategies for addressing violent extremists' actions, they must understand the root causes of conflict both domestically and internationally.
+One way to better identify those causes is to increase meaningful contacts between Government and civil society, helping to separate violent extremist groups from their claimed constituency.